Values Statement

 Graduate Program

 The Astronomy Department at NMSU offers programs leading to the Master of Science and the Doctor of Philosophy degrees.
-Graduate courses cover topics in astrophysics, stellar atmospheres, observational techniques, the interstellar medium, galactic structure, star formation and evolution, extragalactic objects, cosmology, exoplanets, and solar system studies.
-Students also take courses in other relevant fields to broaden their knowledge and capabilities.
+Graduate courses cover topics in heliophysics, stellar atmospheres, observational techniques, the interstellar medium, galactic structure, stellar evolution, extragalactic objects, cosmology, exoplanets, and the solar system.
+Students are financially supported while pursuing their degree.
+The application deadline is December 15 each year!

 We invite you to learn more about our department.